derekmarion/oop-boggle-i/README.md

    GDMV
 ```

-* When I 'shake!' it again, it should randomly generate the board again.
+* When I `shake!` it again, it should randomly generate the board again.

-## Step 2: Smart Boggle board
+### Step 2: Smart Boggle board

 We currently implement our board without modeling dice.
 We should do that next to make our board come closer to modeling the a real Boggle board.